3 ways we support the LGBTQ+ community

-In 2019, we implemented our “Transgender Inclusion in the Workplace” policy in the U.S. to ensure that our transgender and non-binary employees feel safe, protected and welcome.
-In addition, we have made significant enhancements to our transgender-inclusive benefits.
-In the U.S., our medical plan offers a full range of transgender procedures and services.
+In 2018, we implemented our “Transgender and Gender Non-Conforming Employee Inclusion in the Workplace Policy” in the U.S. to educate our colleagues and ensure that our transgender and gender non-conforming employees feel safe, protected and welcome.
+In addition, we’ve made significant enhancements to our transgender-inclusive benefits.
+In the U.S., our medical plan offers a full range of transgender-related coverage.
 We also offer an adoption/surrogacy reimbursement program for employees who want to expand their families through adoption or a third-party surrogate.

 Globally, transgender health coverage varies by country and is often limited due to local law or the local health care system.
 However, we continue to support and encourage our employees globally to elevate their voices and support efforts to effect change wherever possible.